bitsapien/goto-world/README.md

 ## Known Issues 😾

 1. The solution currently only works on Macs.
-2. It only can open URLs for the moment.
+2. It only can open URLs for the moment and run shell commands at the moment.

 ## Contributions